foliant-docs/foliantcontrib.dbdoc/README.md

 ## Usage

-DBDoc currently supports three database engines: Oracle, PostgreSQL and Microsoft SQL Server.
+DBDoc currently supports four database engines: Oracle, PostgreSQL, MySQL and Microsoft SQL Server.
 To generate Oracle database documentation, add an `<oracle></oracle>` tag to a desired place of your chapter.

 ```html